jeremyfprice/educ6811-syllabus/unit_4.md

-# (2/29-3/13) Unit 4: Thinking Globally, Acting Locally: Communities in One Place at One Time
+# *Unit 4* Thinking Globally, Acting Locally: Communities in One Place at One Time